jay-sarkar/jay-sarkar.github.io/_pages/research.md

 layout: page
 title: research
 permalink: /research/
 description: My research engagements in the public domain, in the form of peer-reviewed papers and filed patents, are described below.
 Working in research in the industry, a significant portion of my work naturally includes intellectual property that has been proprietary trade secrets to my employers over the years.
+It does bring me great fulfilment in translation of my work into tangible benefits to society and people.
 ---

 ### Published peer-reviewed international conference and journal papers